How to Remember Greek Vocabulary (When Nothing Seems to Stick)

 What Actually Helps You Remember Greek Vocabulary

 This sounds obvious, but almost nobody does it.
-If your class covered past tense verbs this week, practice past tense verbs.
-If your textbook chapter was about travel, practice travel vocabulary.
+If your class covered past tense verbs this week, practise past tense verbs.
+If your textbook chapter was about travel, practise travel vocabulary.

 2. Use words in sentences, not isolation

-Memorizing "ψωμί = bread" is weak.
-Practicing "Θέλω λίγο ψωμί, παρακαλώ" is strong.
+Memorising "ψωμί = bread" is weak.
+Practising "Θέλω λίγο ψωμί, παρακαλώ" is strong.
 Your brain remembers phrases better than individual words because phrases have rhythm, context, and meaning.

 When you review vocabulary, always put words into sentences.
 Even simple ones.